 Questions like these are part of a typical product development process.
 Finite Element Analysis (FEA) tools help engineers find the answers sooner than later in the design cycle, which not only saves time and money but provides insights into how to improve quality before physical prototyping.
 In fact, the number of physical prototypes goes down significantly and can be eliminated altogether in some cases.

-To learn more about FEA, attend our 30-minute webinar on January 17th at 2:00 PM EST. This free SOLIDWORKS Simulation tutorial will give you an understanding of CAD-integrated FEA tools that you can use to test your CAD models and shorten your development cycles.
+To learn more about FEA, check out this quick recorded webcast which will give you an understanding of CAD-integrated FEA tools that you can use to test your CAD models and shorten your development cycles.
 You will learn:

 - What a mesh is, why size and shape matter, and when to refine and when not to refine